Time fractional stochastic differential equations driven by pure jump L\'evy noise: Well-posedness of the equation

-The outline of the proof is as follows: \\ \textbf{Step I}: First we assume the large coefficient$h(t,x,z)$ is 0, then the existence and uniqueness can be derived similarly as in the case of the classical fractional SDE if we assume $\mathbb{E}[|u_0|^p] < \infty$, where $p \in [1,2]$ is the constant in (A2).
-Indeed, we will prove a stronger version which implies the above result.
+The proof of Theorem \ref{main:1} is divided into the following steps:\\ \textbf{Step I}: First we assume the large jump coefficient $h(t,x,z)$ is 0, then the well-posedness can be derived similarly as in the case of the classical fractional SDE if we assume $\mathbb{E}[|u_0|^p] < \infty$, where $p \in [1,2]$ is the constant in (A2).
+Indeed, we will prove a stronger result, Proposition \ref{stronger result}, which implies the above result.

 \textbf{Step II}: We show that the moment condition for $u_0$ can be dropped using a localization trick.